 What would you like to pair with this casserole?
 Tell us in the comments below, and rate the recipe when you try it to let others readers know how much you enjoyed it!

 Don’t forget to Pin It!

-Photos by Meghan Bassett, © Ask the Experts, LLC.
+Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on September 7th, 2009.
-Last updated: July 11, 2018 at 20:31 pm.
+Last updated: August 28, 2018 at 15:31 pm.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.

 Meghan Yager is a food addict turned food and travel writer with a love for creating uncomplicated, gourmet recipes and devouring anything the world serves up.
 As the author of the food and travel blog Cake 'n Knife, Meghan focuses on unique foodie experiences from around the world to right at home in your own kitchen.